hbctraining/In-depth-NGS-Data-Analysis-Course/README.md

 :----------|:----------|:----------|:----------|
 | Biologists | Beginner/Intermediate | None | 12-day workshop (~78 hours of trainer-led time)|

-This repository contains all course materials for the Summer 2017 version of HBC's In-depth NGS Data Analysis Course, a 12-day course run over 6 weeks.
+This repository contains all course materials for the Fall 2018 version of HBC's In-depth NGS Data Analysis Course, a 12-day course run over 6 weeks.

 > These materials are developed for a trainer-led workshop, but they are also amenable to self-guided learning.